How a Moscow kebab shop has reignited debate over Stalin's legacy | CBC News

 "I want to cry.
 I'm very upset."

-She said the matter-of-fact way that the image of a man responsible for millions of Russian deaths in the last century is being used to sell fast food is a terrible sign that modern-day Russia is forgetting the oppression of its Communist past.
+She said the matter-of-fact way that the image of a man responsible for the deaths of millions of Russians in the last century is being used to sell fast food is a terrible sign that modern-day Russia is forgetting the oppression of its Communist past.

 The chief cook and creator of Stalin Doner views it differently.